-Newspapers - This unique newspaper database features scanned images of most De Pere newspapers from the early-1880s through the year 2000.
-It sports a "Search Engine" search engine that can find a particular name or phrase in under a minute.
-This database contains newspaper issues from the De Pere News, Brown County Democrat, De Pere Journal-Democrat, Twin City Index, and more.
+Newspapers - featuring scanned images of most De Pere newspapers from the early-1880s through the year 2000, our M.A.R.S databases contain newspaper issues from the De Pere News, Brown County Democrat, De Pere Journal-Democrat, Twin City Index, and more!

-Ledgers - Over 150,000 pages from 125 ledgers from business and civic organizations have been scanned and hand indexed into the Ledgers database.
-This database offers a quick search feature that sails through the data and returns a list of all the ledgers that pertain to your search criteria.
-If the name you are looking for is found, you may find out what store grandma shopped at or when grandpa joined the band.
+Ledgers - Over 150,000 pages from 125 ledgers from business and civic organizations have been scanned and hand indexed.
+This database offers a quick search feature that sails through the data and returns a list of ledgers that may pertain to your search criteria.

-Holy Cards – Also known as prayer cards, funeral cards, or mass cards, this searchable database features a scanned image of cards in the De Pere Historical Society's collection or images of cards donated by members of the community for use at the Museum.
+Holy Cards – Also known as prayer cards, funeral cards, or mass cards, our databases feature cards in the De Pere Historical Society's collection as well as those that have been donated by members of the community for use at the Museum.

-Maps – A unique collection of maps related to De Pere and Brown County is available.
+Maps – A unique collection of maps related to De Pere and Brown County are available.

-The Museum Archive & Research System is unique to White Pillars Museum and De Pere Historical Society members.
+The Museum Archive & Research System is unique to White Pillars Museum and De Pere Historical Society.
 It is not available over the Internet.
-The system is supported by volunteers and is open to members during normal museum hours or by appointment.
-Special request times are available by making prior arrangements.
+The system is supported by volunteers and is open to Society members and the general public during normal museum hours or by appointment.
+Special request times are available by appointment.
 To sign up for a session, (2-hour maximum, if people are waiting), or make a appointment, contact at White Pillars Museum at 920-336-3877 or email us.

 Help Add to the Collection!
 Below is a list of photos and items the De Pere Historical Society is in search of obtaining a scanned image or donated copy.
 If you have something listed below and would like to donate or share it, please contact White Pillars at 336-3877 or email us.
 If you are hesitant to donate an original photograph, consider allowing the Historical Society to scan the image and add it to the collection.
 With your help, and a little luck, the Historical Society will be able to secure a few photographs and will share them with you during the monthly Historic Photo Shows and future newsletters.